Alejogb1/job-board/blog-data/error-length-of-dimnames-2-not-equal-to-array-extent.md

 The problem occurs when the length of a name vector in the dimnames list doesnt match the actual length of the corresponding dimension of your array

-Okay lets get into some code examples I've crafted these with some of my past experience baked in trust me you will appreciate this
+ lets get into some code examples I've crafted these with some of my past experience baked in trust me you will appreciate this

 **Example 1 The Basic Mismatch**